niyotham/AI-Programming-with-Python-Nanodegree/README.md

 To see all the possible customizations, run python train.py --h

 ## Predicting
-Checkout this repository and navigate into image_classifier_flowers/ImageClassifier Run python predict.py <path_to_image> <checkpoint> (note that a valid checkpoint needs to be given) To see all the possible customizations, run python predict.py --h
+1. Checkout this repository and navigate into image_classifier_flowers/ImageClassifier
+2. Run python `predict.py <path_to_image> <checkpoint>`
+> a valid checkpoint needs to be given

+3. To see all the possible customizations, run `python predict.py --h`